Djain2007/Legal-Hai/README.md

 ### Contract Analysis

-Supports PDF, DOCX, and text inputs to extract and process legal content.
+Supports JPG< PNG and then extract text from it and process legal content.

 ### Risk Detection